A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Theoretical Background

 with

 for $j = 1, \cdots, d$ and $R, r, c > 0$ fixed constants.
-By definition, a $d$-dimensional deformed sphere resides in $\R^{2d}$ and is not contained in any lower-dimensional subspaces\footnote{This is evident from the definition, a formal justification is also given in the Appendix.}.
-Figure~\ref{fig:deformed} shows the deformed sphere\footnote{For $d=1$ and $c=0.1$, the curve is not closed when plotted over $u\in(-\pi, \pi)$, since the angular part has period $1$ while the radial modulation $\cos(2\pi c u)$ has period $1/c=10$.
-The curve closes only after $u$ advances by $10$, hence the apparent non-closed “deformed circle” in panel (b).} when $d = 1$ for different values of $c$.
+By definition, a $d$-dimensional deformed sphere resides in $\R^{2d}$ and is not contained in any lower-dimensional subspaces\footnote{This is rather evident from the definition; see Appendix~\ref{sec:mathclaim} for a formal justification.}.
+Figure~\ref{fig:deformed} shows the deformed sphere when $d = 1$ for different values of $c$.
 The deformed sphere is special in the sense that all its $d^2$ principal curvatures are nontrivial.
 Manifolds like the deformed sphere are said to be space-filling or nonlinearly embedded in some literature \citep{campadelli2015intrinsic}.